-11.9.13 The latest IPPC newsletter has now been issued please click here to view
+11.9.13 The latest IPCC newsletter has now been issued.
+Please click here to view

-16.8.13 The latest IPPC newsletter has now been issued please click here to view
+16.8.13 The latest IPCC newsletter has now been issued.
+Please click here to view

-31.7.13 The latest IPPC newsletter has now been issued please click here to view
+31.7.13 The latest IPCC newsletter has now been issued.
+Please click here to view

 7.6.13 The IPCC publishes its June 2013 newsletter including updates on document recovery, investigation work and recruitment.